 CIS London & Partners LLP > Firm Profile

-Since opening in London in 2007 the firm has established itself as a niche firm specialising in providing clients with comprehensive advice across all key areas of Russian law and law of the CIS countries.
+Over the past 15 years, CIS London & Partners LLP have established themselves as a niche firm specialising in providing clients with comprehensive advice across all key areas of law across the CIS countries, Ukraine and Georgia.

-The firm: CIS London & Partners LLP is a uniquely positioned independent law firm providing legal advice across Russia and the CIS region countries.
+CIS London & Partners LLP is a uniquely positioned independent law firm providing legal advice across the CIS region countries, Ukraine and Georgia.

-The London-based team of senior lawyers and advocates are qualified in Russia and/or the CIS, and work closely with colleagues in Moscow and the CIS, comprising a strong network of 30 lawyers and tax advisers.
+CIS LONDON team of senior lawyers and advocates are qualified to advise on Russian law and the laws of the CIS countries, Ukraine and Georgia, and are based in London.
 This innovative approach allows CIS London & Partners to access the best available local expertise across each CIS jurisdiction in order to meet the specific requirements of international clients.

 CIS London & Partners’ lawyers provide legal advice on CIS-related projects of all sizes, delivering work to the highest professional and ethical standard.
 The firm works to European quality standards and has a deep understanding of the relevant areas, based on local expertise, knowledge of the CIS markets, and a good understanding of Eastern and Western culture and ways of doing business in the region.

-The firm’s typical clients are international, Russian and CIS companies and financial institutions, with established and developing interests in the CIS region.
+The firm’s typical clients are international or CIS-based companies and financial institutions, with established and developing interests across the CIS region.